-In the early years of owning my business, I thought deductions had to be tangible objects that I purchased, like office equipment and supplies.
+In the early years of owning my business, I thought self employment tax deductions had to be tangible objects that I purchased, like office equipment and supplies.
 For a freelance writer, that’s paper, pens, and the occasional business lunch.
 It didn’t seem like there was much to deduct.

 There’s a reason why you should hold onto every receipt and invoice possible - if you’re self-employed, a lot of expenses are considered tax deductible.

-Ready to take a closer look at what is tax deductible for self-employed people?
+Ready to take a closer look at self employment tax deductions?
 Let’s do it!

 Do you work at home?
-Whether it’s a separate room in the basement, a full blown office, or the corner of the living room, you might be able to deduct it on your taxes.
+Whether it’s a separate room in the basement, a full blown office, or the corner of the living room, you might be able to use it as a tax deduction.

 Then calculate the square footage of your home that makes up your home office.
 Turn it into a percentage.
 Let’s say your home office makes up 5% of your home’s total square footage.
 That means you can deduct 5% from your home insurance, mortgage, property tax, and utility bills (don’t forget the Internet bill too).